michauhl/RBPBench/README.md

 RF00032	SLBP	cm	human
 ```

-The `Organism` column is optional, while `Motif_type` defines whether a motif
+The `Organism` column is currently optional, while `Motif_type` defines whether a motif
-is a sequence motif (to be found in `seq_motifs.meme`), or a structure motif
+is a sequence motif (expected to be found in `seq_motifs.meme`), or a structure motif
-(to be found in `str_motifs.cm`).
-The custom database ID / name needs to be defined via `--custom-db-id`.
+(expected to be found in `str_motifs.cm`).
+An ID / name for the custom database needs to be defined as well via `--custom-db-id`.

-Alternatively, the files can be input separatly via `--custom-db-info`,
+Alternatively, the files can be input separately via `--custom-db-info`,
 `--custom-db-meme-xml`, and `--custom-db-cm`.